fulcrumresearch/fulcrumresearch.github.io/_posts/2025-10-22-introducing-orchestra-quibbler.md

 Quibbler is a background agent that monitors and critiques your coding agent’s actions using hooks.
 Unlike most critics and guardrails, Quibbler is an agent: it can read and understand the context of an agent’s action to see if it made a mistake.

-We’ve found Quibbler useful in preventing agents from
+We’ve found Quibbler useful in preventing agents from:

 1. fabricating results without running commands
 2. not running tests,